 In general, appointments are effective July 1 of each year.
 Positions are open to graduates of approved medical and osteopathic schools.

-House officers are selected by the chiefs of the individual services.
-Appointments are made on the basis of past performances and references.
+House officers appointments are made on the basis of past performances and references.
 While not absolutely required, personal interviews are desirable.